Universal Regular Conditional Distributions: Introduction

-Even in classical settings, where one wants to approximate a continuous function in $C(\rrd,\rr)$, the standard results of \cite{DeVoreConstructive}, \cite{NovakWozniakowskiIntractable2009}, and \cite{Yarotski}, guarantee that arbitrary functions in $C(\rrd,\rr)$ cannot be approximated by neural networks whose number of parameters does not grow exponentially as a function of input space's dimension.
-The typical approach to circumventing this problem was first proposed in \cite{barron1993universal} and is summarized as: \textit{``[the curse of dimensionality] is avoided by considering sets [of functions] that are more and more constrained as [the input space's dimension] increases"}.
-The most common constraint is requiring Sobolev-type smoothness constraints on the target function through moment constraints on its Fourier transform (see \cite{SIEGEL2020313}), Besov-type constraints on the target function, as in \cite{Suzuki2018ReLUBesov}, and \cite{gribonval2019approximation}, but many other options also exist.
-Our first result in this direction allows us to induce classes of functions in $C(\xxx,\ppp[\yyy][1])$, for which our deep neural model class breaks the curse of dimensionality.
-The result allows us to explicitly construct such function classes by directly extending any Euclidean results. \begin{thrminformal}[{Identifying $\ppp[\yyy][1]$-Measure Valued Functions that are Efficiently Approximable}] If $f\in C(\rrd,\rr[N])$ can be approximated by a DNN $\hat{f}$ whose depth and width depends polynomially on $\epsilon$ and $d$, $\phi\in C(\xxx,\rrd)$ is a ``good feature map", and if $\{M_n\}_{n=1}^N$ map $\xxx$ to $\ppp[\yyy][1]$ and each $M_n$ is bounded; then, the (possibly discontinuous) function:
+To explain the first case, let us briefly consider the problem of approximating a continuous function between Euclidean spaces with ReLU feedforward neural networks uniformly on compact sets.
+In \cite{ShenYangZhang__OptimalApproxRatesReLUWidthDepth_2022_JPAMath}, the authors demonstrate an optimal neural network approximation of an arbitrary such continuous function can only be implemented by a neural network whose number of parameters grows exponentially as a function of input space's dimension.
+A key point here is that the target function is only assumed to be continuous, and no additional structure is presupposed.
+The typical strategy to circumventing this problem was first proposed in \cite{barron1993universal} and is summarized as \textit{``[the curse of dimensionality] is avoided by considering sets [of target functions] that are more and more constrained as [the input space's dimension] increases"}.
+The most common constraint requires smoothness constraints on the target function through moment constraints on its Fourier transform (see \cite{SIEGEL2020313}), Besov-type constraints on the target function, as in \cite{Suzuki2018ReLUBesov,gribonval2019approximation}, but many other options also exist.
+Our first result in this direction builds classes of functions in $C(\xxx,\ppp[\yyy][1])$, which can be approximated by our PT model without suffering from the curse of dimensionality.
+These functions are pieced together using classes of functions that classical feedforward neural networks can efficiently approximate.

-can be approximated by a deep neural model of the form~\eqref{eq_problem_description_model_class_general} where the number of parameters defining $\hat{f}$ depend polynomially on $\epsilon$ and on $d$. \end{thrminformal} Our second main result in this direction covers the case where the target function cannot be efficiently approximated on arbitrarily compact subsets of $\xxx$.
-Instead, in this general case, we obtain a solution by controlling the size and structure of the compact subset of $\xxx$ on which the approximation holds.
-The main advantages of this ``localization" approach are that no restriction on the target function, on $\xxx$, and on $\yyy$ need to be imposed.